qeet/IMPORTJSONAPI/README.md

 ### Columns

-The Columns parameter is a comma seperated list of path expressions.
-Path expressions contain one or more of the following components optionally seperated by a period.
+The Columns parameter is a comma separated list of path expressions.
+Path expressions contain one or more of the following components optionally separated by a period.

 | Component     |  Description                                                                      |
 |---------------|-----------------------------------------------------------------------------------|